oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

    The example below uses an NFS mounted volume (<persistent_volume>/accessdomainpv).
 Other volume types can also be used.
 See the official [Kubernetes documentation for Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).

    **Note**: The persistent volume directory needs to be accessible to both the master and worker node(s).
-Make sure this path has **full** access permissions, and that the folder is empty.
 In this example `/scratch/shared/accessdomainpv` is accessible from all nodes via NFS.